Flexible Physical Camouflage Generation Based on a Differential Approach: Methodology

-As there is a differential optimization flow for the texture generation, the diffusion-based mode can be applied to generate the adversarial texture and suppose the input is noise data $\epsilon$ which is a Gaussian distribution $N(0, I)$ generally, then the generator with U-Net as the backbone to generate the image $T_{k}$ at time $k$, then each diffusion step can be described as follows: The generator takes the image $T_{k}$ and adds Gaussian noise $\epsilon_{k}$ to it, where $\epsilon_{k}$ is a Gaussian distribution $N(0,\sigma_{k}^{2}I)$, and $\sigma_{k}$ is the standard deviation of the Gaussian noise at time $k$, which is shown as follows:
+Since the emergence of diffusion models, their powerful generative capabilities have led to widespread application in the field of image generation\cite{ho2020denoising,song2020denoising,rombach2022high}.
+Therefore, we propose optimizing adversarial textures using a diffusion-based approach.
+We are the first to introduce the use of diffusion models to generate adversarial textures targeting 3D objects.
+Assuming the input is noise data $\epsilon$, typically following a Gaussian distribution $N(0, I)$, and the generator, based on U-Net\cite{ronneberger2015u} architecture, generates the adversarial texture $T_{k}$ at time $k$, each diffusion step can be described as follows: The generator takes the adversarial texture $T_{k}$ and adds Gaussian noise $\epsilon_{k}$ to it, where $\epsilon_{k}$ is a Gaussian distribution $N(0,\sigma_{k}^{2}I)$, and $\sigma_{k}$ is the standard deviation of the Gaussian noise at time $k$, which is shown as follows:

 where $G_{\theta}$ is the generator with U-Net as the backbone, $\theta$ represents the parameters of the generator, and $k$ represents the time step.
-The generator then applies a series of convolutional operations to the noisy image to obtain a new image $T_{k-1}$.
+The generator then applies a series of convolutional operations to the noisy image to obtain a new texture $T_{k-1}$.
+According to the shape of the UV map $T_{UV}$, obtain the desired adversarial texture $T_{adv}$ from the generated texture $T_{k-1}$, i.e., $T_{adv}=T_{k-1}\cdot T_{UV}$.